mitDebo/PlayOn/README.md

 If you need help setting up your Visual Studio Code environment, this post is a good primer (https://medium.com/edgefund/c-development-with-visual-studio-code-b860cc71a5ec)

 ## To Run
+After installing the pre-requisite packages, a restore may be required.
+Open Visiual Studio, navigate to a Terminal tab, and issue a restore command

+`dotnet restore`

+Then build

+`dotnet build`

+At this point, the program should hopefully be compiled and ready to go.

 The program takes no parameters, or a single parameter.
 To run in Visual Studio Code, open a terminal in the program's folder, and type

 `dotnet run`